 Information for rights holders looking to add music to our catalog

-- How can I make music content available on Soundtrack Business?
+- How can I make music content available on Soundtrack Your Brand?

 In order to include your music catalogue in Soundtrack, it would need to be licensed via a third party aggregator for digital distribution (such as Amuse, Bandcamp, CDBaby, Fresh tunes, Horus Music, Merlin, the Orchard, Record Union, Routenote, Sounddrop or Tunecore) or through one of the major labels.

 SYB uses the content fulfilment services of 7Digital and therefore a requirement is currently that the catalogue is available with 7Digital.

 Also, the handling of file of asset delivery/distribution of the music (i.e. the method used to get the music files to a digital music service provider) is an important aspect – this is normally a service that can be provided by a third party distribution service or platform (such as Fuga and Consolidated Independent), if not by the major label itself.

 Furthermore, the catalogue needs to be available on Spotify, which our music curators use for the music curation.
 The third party aggregators normally submit the music to both Spotify and our service so this would be the easiest way.

 In summary, in order to play a track on our service, we would need: